theman-oj10/CareerSync/docs/DeveloperGuide.md

 Use case ends.

-**Use Case: Find Internship Entries From Main Window**
+**Use Case: Find Internship Entries (withAll) From Main Window**

 **MSS**
 1. User accesses the main window.
 2. User uses the command to specify which internship entries to find based on the conditions stated by the user.
-3. System displays the internship entry which match the specified conditions, within the main window.
+3. System displays all internship entries which matches all of the specified conditions, within the main window.

 Use case ends.